-Thai Basil Fried Rice
+Shrimp Basil Fried Rice Recipe

 I'm all about easy fried rice dishes, and this dish is absolutely incredible!
-It's made with leftover cooked rice, mixed with shrimp, and perfectly flavored with a delicious Asian-style sauce!

 You'll Need

-Butter.
+- Butter.
 I prefer to use butter in sauteing garlic and onion.

-Garlic and Onion.
+- Garlic and Onion.
 They enhance the flavor of this dish.

-Eggs.
+- Eggs.
 I use 2 large eggs.

 See the recipe card for full information on ingredients and quantities.

-How To Make Thai Basil Fried Rice
+How To Make Thai Fried Rice

 One: Make The Sauce.
 In a small bowl, mix oyster sauce, fish sauce, soy sauce, honey and black pepper until combined.